-- Precast prestressed concrete bulb-tee bridge with varying span lengths such as 18.3 to 45.7 m (60 ft to 150 ft) long spans. - Precast concrete segmental bridge with 60 m (200 ft) long spans.
+- Precast prestressed concrete bulb-tee bridge with varying span lengths such as 18.3 to 45.7 m (60 ft to 150 ft) long spans. - Precast concrete segmental bridge with 60 m (200 ft) long spans. - Precast prestressed concrete bridge with shorter spans (18 to 36 m [60 to 120 ft] long spans). - Long span concrete segmental bridge.
+This design is possible but unlikely because it would create a deep superstructure that would result in an increase in bridge height compared to the existing bridge.

-- Precast prestressed concrete bridge with shorter spans (18 to 36 m [60 to 120 ft] long spans). - Long span concrete segmental bridge.
-This design is possible but unlikely because it would create a deep superstructure that would result in an increase in bridge height compared to the existing bridge. - Long span cable stay bridge.
+- Long span cable stay bridge.
 A cable bridge is unlikely because the cables and bridge structure above the bridge deck would inhibit movement of large loads. - Precast tub girder superstructure.
-This bridge type is ideal for curved applications and not for straight design and creates a heavy structure that can support 9,800 kilograms per square meter (m2) (2,000 pounds per square foot [ft2]).
+This bridge type is ideal for curved applications and not for straight design.
 Deck components would be cast in place.

-2.3.4.5 Methods of Construction
+2.3.5.5 Methods of Construction